galeone/galeone.github.io/_posts/2018-11-04-tensorflow-2-models-migration-and-new-design.md

 #### Pros / Cons

 The graph has been correctly defined and, when used inside the training loop and within a session, it works.
-However, from the software engineering point of view, there are certain peculiarities that's worth noting:
+However, from the software engineering point of view, there are certain peculiarities that are worth noting:

 1. The usage of [`tf.variable_scope`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/variable_scope) context manager to change the (full) name of the variables defined by `tf.layers`: the same call to a `tf.layers.*` method in a different variable scope defines a new set of variables under a new scope.
 2. The boolean flag `reuse` can completely change the behavior of any call to a `tf.layers.*` method (define or reuse)
-3. Every variable is global: the variables defined by `tf.layers` calling [`tf.get_variable`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/get_variable) (that's used inside `tf.layers`) are accessible from everywhere: `tf.trainable_variables(prexix)` used above to gather the 2 lists of variables perfectly describes this.
+3. Every variable is global: the variables defined by `tf.layers` calling [`tf.get_variable`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/get_variable) (that's used inside `tf.layers`) are accessible from everywhere: `tf.trainable_variables(prefix)` used above to gather the 2 lists of variables perfectly describes this.
 4. Defining sub-graphs is not easy: you just can't call `discriminator` and get a new, completely independent, discriminator.
 Is a little bit counterintuitive.
 5. The return value of a sub-graph definition (call to `generator`/`discriminator`) is only its output tensor and not something with all the graph information inside (although is possible to backtrack to the input, but it's not that easy)
 6. Defining the variables initialization op is just boring (but this is just been resolved using [`tf.train.MonitoredSession`](https://www.tensorflow.org/api_docs/python/tf/train/MonitoredSession) and [`tf.train.MonitoredTrainingSession`](https://www.tensorflow.org/api_docs/python/tf/train/MonitoredTrainingSession). *hint: use them*.)